dromotherm/documentation/pages/themis/DLCF/README.md

 ![DAVIS weather station](vantage_DAVIS.jpg)

-At that time, the Themis project was still very young and had not yet adopted the 169 mhz Enless sensors to measure outdoor and indoor temperatures.

-Nota : the outdoor temperature monitored by a sensor fixed on the wall of the building is different from the outdoor temperature that can be monitored by an "open field" sensor.
+Nota : the outdoor temperature monitored by a sensor fixed on the wall of the building is different from the outdoor temperature that can be monitored by the "open field" sensor of a meteostation.
 The sensor on the building benefits from the heat of the building.
+In a meteostation, the sensor is protected and should represent the real outdoor temperature, not a temporary "heat" feeling.
+It can make sense to control a circuit serving a south wing with an outdoor temperature sensor positioned on the south wall, and to control a circuit serving a north wing with an outdoor temperature sensor positioned on the north wall.
+Same with east and west...

 The Davis vantage weather station is a 868Mhz radio device coming with a [modbus RS485 bridge](manuel_6537_F_ver10ct.pdf) which we decide to translate in modbus IP via a [HMS AB7007 Anybus gateway](https://www.anybus.com/fr/support/file-doc-downloads/communicator-specific/?ordercode=AB7007), for easy integration into the Sofrel S500.
 The Davis vantage was defined as a slave device (or external PLC) within the S500.